MethodsOfMachineLearning/probabilistic_line_search/README.md

-#Probabilistic Line Search
+# Probabilistic Line Search

-This is a Python implementation of a [Probabilistic Line Search for Stochastic Optimization][1] plus a TensorFlow interface that allows you to use the line search to train your TensorFlow model. **This an early development version!**
+This is a Python implementation of a [Probabilistic Line Search for Stochastic Optimization][1] plus a TensorFlow interface that allows you to use the line search to train your TensorFlow model. **Please note: this is a development version with multiple experimental changes compared to the original paper!**

 ## The Algorithm in a Nutshell
 The probabilistic line search is an algorithm for the optimization of a